greymatter24/FPS/README.md

 # FPS
-Fluency Profiling System BETA V0.1: This version of the FPS is a port from Matlab to Python.
-The present version differs from the version in Little2012 in the following ways: (1) An EM algorithm is used instead of Dirichlet process classification in the speech vs pause classification stage.
-(2) There is currently no breath classification algorithm implemented.
+Fluency Profiling System BETA V1.0: This version of the FPS is a port from Matlab to Python.
+The present version differs from the version in Little2012 in the following ways: (1) There is currently no breath classification algorithm implemented.
 Otherwise the details match the details of the FPS described in papers/Little2012 [FPS].pdf

 To run, type: